openrewrite/rewrite-docs/docs/recipes/java/logging/parameterizedlogging.md

       methodPattern: org.slf4j.Logger info(..)
 ```

-Now that `com.yourorg.ParameterizedLoggingExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-logging-frameworks:2.17.1 in your build file:
+Now that `com.yourorg.ParameterizedLoggingExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-logging-frameworks:{{VERSION_REWRITE_LOGGING_FRAMEWORKS}}` in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">